How to Prevent Cryptocurrency Account Takeover

 Knowing who your ecommerce customers are is the first step to reducing chargebacks and return fraud.

 How can you trust they’re real?
-Detect identity theft as soon as possible.
+Detect synthetic identity fraud as soon as possible.

 Identity theft creates opportunities for fraudsters to appear legitimate online.
 They can use stolen IDs, credit cards, and even full ecommerce accounts to exploit your online store and make money.